 Footnote 4 Queries per 100,000 population are calculated using Provincial/Territorial populations from 2011 Census

-The Canadian Firearms Program operates a call centre located within its Firearms Service Delivery centre.
+The Canadian Firearms Program operates a national call centre.
 This centre answers calls from the general public and licence holders relating to firearms licensing and registration.

 |Year||Average Wait Time (seconds)|